pin-people/toy_robot_front/README.md

 ### Challenge

-You are expected to create a simple FrontEnd application integrated with our API which processes the commands and return the expected result (beware the BackEnd developers left some surprise bugs!!!).
-Feel free to use any tools you are most confortable with and to be creative.
+You are expected to create a simple FrontEnd application integrated with our API which processes the commands and return the expected result (disclaimer: the BackEnd developers are so sweet, they left some ~gifts~ bugs to you!!!).
+Feel free to use any tools you are most comfortable with and to be creative.

 The API documentation can be found [here](https://app.swaggerhub.com/apis/Pin-People/ToyRobotAPI/1.0.0) and its base URL is https://toy-robot-api.herokuapp.com.